-Kas planned to take the kids away to her mum’s for a few days to finish off their summer holiday and I was due a couple of days to go caching, having managed to worm my way into a two-day pass as a result of some good behaviour at some point.
+Kas planned to take the kids away to her mum’s for a few days to finish off their summer holiday and I was due a couple of days to go caching.
+I’d managed to worm my way into a two-day pass as a result of some good behaviour at some point.

+So I planned a big day in Kent.
+Or possibly two.

-So meanwhile, back at the plot, my first target was the “Cool Cuban Spirit” series, which I started by parking in West Kingsdown and walking around in a big clockwise loop.
+So meanwhile, back at the plot, my first target was the “Cool Cuban Spirit” series.
+This was a long loop of puzzles on the same theme – the British Rail Class 60 Locomotive.
+I started by parking in West Kingsdown and walking around in a big clockwise loop.
 It was quite easy aside from the three that I couldn’t find.
 58 finds up in about 4.5 hours was a pretty decent start to my attempt at 100 puzzles in a day.